 CAUTION: Follow proper electrostatic discharge (ESD) precautions to avoid damaging the microSD card.
-Proper ESD precautions include but are not limited to, working on an ESD mat and ensuring that the operator is properly grounded.
+Proper ESD precautions include, but are not limited to, working on an ESD mat and ensuring that the operator is properly grounded.

 - 1. Power off the device.

 - 2. Remove the battery

-- 3. Use the screwdriver to remove the two screws from inside the battery slot.
+- 3. Using a long, thin T8 screwdriver (minimum length of 38 mm/1.5 in. and maximum diameter of 4.6 mm/3/16 in.), remove the two screws from inside the battery slot.